Toronto's most and least expensive neighbourhoods in 2019

 Let's talk about W4 Mount Dennis ($653K average, up from $618K).
 It has been the least expensive neighbourhood in each of the last four years I've been looking at this.
 It's is bordered by the railway tracks running diagonally on its east side roughly parallel to Weston Rd, reaches a little bit south of Eglinton on the south, and has the Humber River as its western boundary with Jane Street running north/south through the middle of it.
 It has long had a blue collar vibe, as it grew up around the now shuttered Kodak plant.
 The westernmost terminus of the Eglinton Crosstown LRT is on its edge (which is planned to be a big transit hub including a stop on the Kitchener GO Transit line), and personally think this area has a good upside because of that.
 Heck this article from 2012 says the same thing.

 Demographically, according to the City of Toronto's 2016 Neighbourhood Profile on Mount Dennis, you can see the blue collar-ness, with only 18.3% of residents holding a bachelor's degree, compared to 44.1% for the city as a whole.
-The median household income is below Toronto's average, and more residents receive government transfers and are below the poverty line.
+The median household income is below the City's median, and more residents receive government transfers and are below the poverty line.

 Yet the average detached home costs $653K here now, or almost 11 times that median family income (granted the income is from 2016 but even if it grew 2% a year it's only $64,644 so about 1/10 of the house price).
 Here's an example of average-priced detached home from 2019.
 This is two-storeys on a 25' x 98' lot with 4 bedrooms and 2 bedrooms upstairs, with a one bedroom basement apartment.
 As you can kind of figure from the picture, it backs right onto the tracks.
 It's really close to Weston Rd and Eglinton, so really close to the Mount Dennis Eglinton Crosstown LRT station I mentioned above.

 There were only two interior pictures.
-Here's the kitchen, complete with product placement:
+Here's the kitchen, complete with Kellog's Corn Flakes product placement:

 How rare inexpensive houses have become